EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-23-soldering-RGB-tutorial.md

 IMPORTANT: Make sure the pins of the IC1 socket are straight, and slide easily into their 8 pads.
 These pins bend easily, so if one or more are crooked, gently straighten them with your fingers before inserting the socket into place.

+**HOW TO FIX A MISTAKE**

+There are 3 ways to collect execive excessive lead back:

+1) Heat Gun just to to heat up the area

+2) with a solder iron vacuum pump

+3) with a desoldering Wick Braid Remover

+4) with Liquid Flux

+**IMPORTANT NOTES**

+To control you components use the tweezers, this will help you with stabilizing the components

+Always check with the multimetter if your soldering is successfull